-This project produces new small area estimates of internet use, internet access, Welsh speaking, poor-health status, and healthy lifestyles at neighbourhood level across Wales.
+Small area estimates of internet use, internet access, Welsh speaking, poor-health status, and healthy lifestyles at neighbourhood level for April 2013 to March 2014.

 The project contains five interlinked work strands.

 - Produce small area estimates of the percentage of adults who use the internet, have access to the internet at home, are in self-reported poor health, or are Welsh speakers.
 These estimates are produced from the National Survey for Wales 2013-14 using only individual-level characteristics and produced at the Middle Layer and Lower Layer Super Output Area levels.